top of page

 David Guo (he/him)

-David is a third year double majoring in English and Linguistics with a minor in Mathematics.
+David is an Iowa alum, who double majored in English and Linguistics with a minor in Mathematics.
 In the future he would love to work with Semantics - the everyday application that he is very passionate about!
 His favorite book is a tie between Tomcat in Love by Tim O'Brien and Sophie's World by Jostein Gaarder.

 Screenshot 2024-01-30 at 9.13.33 PM.png